kastle-lab/Robotic-Orchestration-and-Learning-Training/deliverables/use-case.md

 ## Competency Questions

+**Robot Capability Requirements**: This set of CQs focuses primarily on the identification of robots with respect to their specialization or capabilities for/towards specific tasks or goals.

 - What set of `agents` are required to complete `primary goal` _y_?<br>
 - Which `agent` can perform `task` _z_?<br>
 - What `agents` are required to complete `task` _x_? <br>